-- Gyro Tennis Courts - o Required a total rebuild from the base up. - o Project will be completed in 2019 - Upon completion there will be one (1) tennis court as the second court was constructed on-top of a sewer line. - Gore Memorial Peace Park - Pathway and plaza have been completed, staff are currently working on the water fountain feature. - Project will be completed in time for Remembrance Day ceremony. - The re-imagining of this space will help to set the tone for future works along Shelbourne Ave. - Reynolds Playground Renovation - Old Park and structures were demolished. - Construction of new play area is underway. - Mt.
-Douglas Park Whittaker Trail - Ongoing erosion and sediment issues resulted in significant damages to the trail and surrounding natural area. - Staff utilized water bars and native planting to remediate (diverting water and run-off) and stabilize the heavily eroded slopes. - Staff have laid new trail mediums resulting in a better walking surface for park users. - Annual Trail Program - Staff have undertaken improvements efforts on more than 3km of trails. - New trail connections established, including: Cherry and Roy Roads; Lambrick and Maltwood. - Work will continue into the late fall. - Gorge Waterway Railing - o All of the railing segments have been replaced with new posts and chain. - The Glanford Park field renovation has been completed.
-Sand based substrate has been removed. - Future capital projects include: - Mount Douglas Summit enhancements and repairs - McMinn Park beginner bike park - Construction of a new washroom at McMinn Park - Various ongoing signage updates and installations for interpretive, way-finding, regulatory throughout the District.
+- Gyro Tennis Courts - o Required a total rebuild from the base up. - o Project will be completed in 2020 - Upon completion there will be one (1) tennis court as the second court was constructed on-top of a sewer line. - Gore Memorial Peace Park - Pathway and plaza have been completed, contractors are currently working on the water fountain feature. - o Project will be completed in time for Remembrance Day ceremony. - The re-imagining of this space will help to set the tone for future works along Shelbourne Ave. - Reynolds Playground Renovation - Old Park and structures were demolished. - New design and structures have been completed. - Mt.
+Douglas Park Whittaker Trail - Ongoing erosion and sediment issues resulted in significant damages to the trail and surrounding natural area. - Staff have utilized risers, and native planting to remediate (diverting water and run-off) and stabilized the heavily eroded slopes. - Staff have laid new trail mediums resulting in a better walking surface for park users. - Annual Trail Program - Staff have undertaken improvements efforts on more than 3km of trails. - New trail connections established, including: Cherry and Roy Roads; Lambrick and Maltwood. - Work will continue into the late fall. - Gorge Waterway Railing - o Numerous railing segments have been repaired, replaced and painted. - The Glanford Park field renovation has been completed.
+Sand based substrate has been removed. - Future capital projects include: - Mount Douglas Summit enhancements and repairs - McMinn Park beginner bike park - o Construction of a new washroom at McMinn Park - Various ongoing signage updates and installations for interpretive, way-finding, regulatory throughout the District.

-- o Ongoing furniture replacements and new installations - Various irrigation system installations and replacements - Washroom Plan renovations and retrofits
+- Ongoing furniture replacements and new installations - Various irrigation system installations and replacements - Washroom Plan renovations and retrofits